CSC-285-Fall-2017/How-To-Enroll/README.md

 ### Instructions for Windows:

-1. Apologies in advance since these are significantly more annoying than the instructions for Mac.
-If you have any problems or questions let me know!
+1. Windows instructions are significantly more annoying than the instructions for Mac.
+If you have any problems or questions please let me know!
 2. Install GitHub for Windows: https://desktop.github.com/
 3. Open Command Prompt (go to your search bar, search for "Command Prompt" and open it).
 4. In the Command Prompt, type "dir git.exe /s /p" and press enter on your keyboard.